zzt2004/Surfing/README.md

 GitHub Actions automatically build daily at 6 AM Beijing time, ensuring the latest rules.
 [Wiki](https://github.com/MetaCubeX/meta-rules-dat)

-> Used for routing rule matching to achieve precise traffic diversion.
-The script's update will always point to the latest version, so it only needs to be updated once a month.
+> Used for routing rule matching to achieve accurate diversion.
+Updates will always point to the latest version, so you only need to update the file once a month.

 </details>